Tiyas-13/galleon/README.md

 - **Vault analyser** — one tap for a full financial briefing.
 Balanced, specific, and aware of your personal context.
 Not just "you overspent" — actually useful
 - **Personal context** — tell the AI about your life once (income, goals, perks, habits) and it factors it in across every response
 - **Budget nudges** — after saving an expense, a notification drops in if you've crossed 75% of a budget group or gone over.
 Stays quiet when there's nothing worth saying
+- **Server-side API key** — your Anthropic key never touches the client.
+Per-user rate limiting (30 calls/day) enforced in Firestore

+### 🦉 Owl Post
+- **Weekly reports** — every week, a new letter arrives automatically when you open the Owl Post page
+- **Owl vs Howler** — the AI reads your finances and decides.
+On track?
+A warm parchment owl from Gringotts.
+Over budget or spending more than you earn?
+A dramatic red Howler
+- **Written in character** — owls are proper wizarding correspondence, Howlers are Mrs Weasley-level alarming but actually helpful
+- **Persistent history** — all letters stored in Firestore, up to a year's worth.
+Request one any time with the button

+### Theming
+- **Choose your house** — Gryffindor, Slytherin, Ravenclaw, or Hufflepuff.
+The entire app recolours instantly — backgrounds, nav, buttons, modals, charts, everything
+- Picks up from Settings and persists across sessions

+### UX details
+- Google Sign-in, sign out from the nav at any time
+- Setup wizard on first login — accounts, currency, and personal context in one go
+- Full mobile support — bottom-sheet modals, scrollable nav, 16px inputs (no iOS zoom)
+- Demo mode — try everything without an account

 ## Stack